AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

       {style="table-layout:auto"}

+      >[!NOTE]
+      >
-      Note how the schema field for the Location Events metric is using **[!UICONTROL INCLUDE EXCLUDE VALUES]** to count event types that contain `location`.
+      >Note how the schema field for the Location Events metric is using **[!UICONTROL INCLUDE EXCLUDE VALUES]** to count event types that contain `location`.

-      After you have added all schema fields from the table above as a metric component, your data view configuration for **[!UICONTROL METRICS]** should look like:
+      Your data view configuration for **[!UICONTROL METRICS]** should match below after you have added all schema fields from the table above as a metric component:

       ![CJA Dataview 4](assets/cja-dataview-4.png)